 Measuring of Working Memory and Fluid Intelligence

 Working memory has been tested in the field of psychology since Miller introduced the “magic number” in 1956.
-Yuan et al. (2006) suggest that there are two types of measurement simple memory span and dual-tasks.
+Yuan et al. (2006) suggest that there are two types of measurement: simple memory span and dual-tasks.
 Simple memory span tasks are when a participant is presented with a stimuli (words, numbers, or positions) and then asked to recall them in either the same or reversed order they were presented.
 Simple span tasks are generally used to measure short term memory (Mathy, Chekaf, & Cowan, 2018).
 Dual-trials tasks are when both processing and storage are both being encoded at the same time.
 Conway et al. (2005) identified most working memory measurements are considered dual-task because of their complexity.
 More modern working memory measurements are considered complex span tasks (Schmiedek, Hildebrandt, Lovden, Wilhelm, & Lindenberger, 2009).
 This distinction occurs because of the two components required for the task: the processing component and the storage component.

-The Online Working Memory Lab (OWL) is an online version of these various complex spans including the automated operation span, reading span, symmetry span, and running span (Hicks, Foster, & Engle, 2016).
-The OWL is available for most operating systems allowing labs all over the world to utilize their tasks.

 One of the most used tests to measure WM is the Operation Span (OSPAN) created by Turner and Engle (1989).
 In the OSPAN the participant is given a math problem which they have to identify the solution as correct or incorrect (processing component) with a word or letter being presented after they answer.
 The participant is then supposed to recall (storage component) those words after a few trials.
 The original OSPAN and the automated OSPAN (Unsworth, Heitz, Schrock, & Engle, 2005) still hold the same task, but the automated OSPAN is available completely online.
 This online presentation allows for less confounding variables between the researcher and the participant.
 The automated OSPAN also has a practice period where the participant is presented with a math problems.
 After the math practice, they are given a sample trial of math problem where they are told to remember a letter after answering whether the math problem was true or false.
 After both practice portions are completed the participant then begins the real study.
 The participants must maintain 85% accuracy for the math operations in order for their data to be considered useful (Unsworth et al., 2005).
-After the task is completed the researcher is given the participants scores (Millisecond Software, 2016).
-The first is a raw score of the correctly recalled letter or word for each set.
+After the task is completed, the researcher is given the participants scores (Millisecond Software, 2016).
+The first is a raw score of the correctly recalled letters or words for each set.
 The researcher is also given a report on the participants math errors to account for accuracy.